Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 6 min read

-The kube-prometheus-stack Helm chart, which deploys the kubernetes-mixin, is designed for standard Kubernetes setups, often pre-configured for specific cloud environments.
-However, these configurations are not directly compatible with k3s, a lightweight Kubernetes distribution.
+The kube-prometheus-stack Helm chart, which deploys the kubernetes-mixin, targets standard Kubernetes setups, often pre-configured for specific cloud environments.
+However, these configurations aren’t directly compatible with k3s, a lightweight Kubernetes distribution.
 Since k3s lacks many of the default cloud integrations, issues arise, such as missing metrics, broken graphs, and unavailable endpoints (example issue).
-This blog post will guide you through adapting the kube-prometheus-stack Helm chart and the kubernetes-mixin to work seamlessly in k3s environments, ensuring functional dashboards and alerts tailored to k3s.
+This blog post guides you through adapting the kube-prometheus-stack Helm chart and the kubernetes-mixin to work seamlessly in k3s environments, ensuring functional dashboards and alerts tailored to k3s.

 Adjusting the kube-prometheus-stack Helm chart

-Let's first take a look at how to disable the alerts and dashboards that do not work for k3s.
-The following configuration should be added to your values.yaml file for the kube-prometheus-stack Helm chart:
+First, take a look at how to turn off the alerts and dashboards that don’t work for k3s.
+Add the following configuration to your values.yaml file for the kube-prometheus-stack Helm chart:

 grafana: